[HISTORY: Adopted by the Board of Supervisors of the Township of Schuylkill as indicated in article histories. Amendments noted where applicable.]

 Postponed retirement.
 An employee shall be allowed to continue as an employee beyond his normal retirement date.
 In such case, the employee shall remain a member of the plan until he actually retires or ceases to be an employee.
 Any contributions required pursuant to § 45-3A hereof shall continue.

 Disability benefit.
-If a member retires because of a total and permanent disability, he shall be entitled to receive a pension benefit equal to 50% of his salary at the time the disability was incurred, offset by any social security disability benefits received by the member for the same injury.
+If a member retires because of a total and permanent disability, he shall be entitled to receive a pension benefit equal to the greater of 50% of his last 36 months of average applicable compensation or 50% of his salary at the time the disability was incurred, both offset by any social security disability benefits received by the member for the same injury.
 This benefit shall continue until his death.

 Cost of living adjustment.
 There shall be a cost of living allowance applicable for all retirees effective each January commencing with the completion of the first full calendar year after the effective date of their pension.
 The annual cost of living increase shall not exceed 4% or the percentage increase for the calendar year in the All Urban Consumers CPI for the Philadelphia Metropolitan area, whichever is less.
 The increases shall be applicable each year; provided, however, in no case shall the total police pension benefits exceed 75% of the salary for computing retirement benefits and shall not cause the total cost of living increase to exceed 30%.